TeamAwesome/forum/README.md

-Spring Quickstart
+Forum Application
 =================

-A quick start to a working spring app.
+A forum similar to stack overflow.